 Bull flag trading signals a continuation of a strong trend upwards.
 Just because they’re common doesn’t mean they should be taken lightly.

 You need conformation such as a strong move up.
 Without that the formation becomes questionable and trading it as a bull flag is risky.
 You also need volume on the first move along with consolidation.

 A second strong move up after that consolidation is also necessary.
 As stated earlier, no pattern is going to look the same every time.
 Sometimes they’re messy and bull flags can take on a couple different forms.

-No matter what they look like, they’re always a sign of a strong move up coming.
+No matter what bull flags look like, they’re always a sign of a potential strong move up coming.
 Look at what patterns they’re apart of just to confirm that.
 Take our candlesticks patterns course.

-Just like an athlete spends hours studying their opponent and bettering themselves, traders need to do the same thing.
+To see them all, you must be like an athlete who spends hours studying their opponent.
+They train to better themselves and just the same, traders need to study these patterns so they are ready when they step in the ring.
 Trading isn’t for the faint of heart.
 Even the best traders fail.